Click the Like button to get updates directly in your Facebook feed

 • 1/4 pound ground duck

-• 2 teaspoons coarsely chopped basil
+• 2 teaspoon coarsely chopped basil

-• 1 tablespoon Asian chile sauce, such as Sriracha or sambal
+• 1 tablespoon asian chile sauce, such as sriracha or sambal

-• 2 tablespoons panko
+• 2 tablespoon panko

 • 1/2 egg, lightly beaten

-• Coarse salt and freshly ground pepper
+• coarse salt and freshly ground pepper

 • 3 shallots, sliced crosswise